Edd1e234/CS2302/README.md

 # CS2302
 This is all code related to CS2302.
+First commit.